 - Double the regular rate of pay for all hours in excess of eight hours, when working the seventh consecutive day in a work week

-Exemptions to receiving overtime compensation and pay
+Exemptions to receiving overtime compensation in Sacramento

 There are some exemptions and exceptions to qualifying for overtime compensation.
 An exemption means that overtime laws do not apply to you, and an exception means that overtime compensation is paid on a basis that is different from the law.